serafimdasaudade/unix_misc/Readme.md

-Version 6.1

-  Comiped with -Wall
+# *Version 6.1*

-  Note functout and functout1 may not be threadsafe
+Note: functout and functout1 may not be threadsafe

-How to compile the lib:
+*How to compile the lib:*

 1 - git clone